-"We thought you might have gone, but if you hadn't then we would have suggested that you give it a try," Mum contributed, then continued without a pause.
-"Is Rob your boyfriend?"
+"We thought you might have gone, but if you hadn't then we would have suggested that you give it a try," Mum contributed, then after only a very brief pause she continued, "Is Rob your boyfriend?"

 "No," I said with a blush, though the question was not unexpected.